-The Committee met six times during the year under review; individual attendance of the Directors is outlined within the Directors' Report.
-The main matters discussed at the meetings were:
+The Committee met five times during the year under review; individual attendance of the Directors is outlined within the Directors' Report.
+Two of these meetings focused on approval of the Company's published quarterly net asset value.
+The main matters discussed at the other three meetings (all of which were attended by Mr. Le Page) were:

-- Review of the external auditor, covering independence, proposed fees and their plan for the audit of this Annual Report and Audited Consolidated Financial Statements; - Review and approval of the Company's accounting policies; - Discussion and approval of the basis for significant judgements and estimates made in the preparation of this Report; - Review of the Group's key risks and internal controls; and - Consideration of the Board's adherence to the regulatory guidelines applicable to the Company, both for the preparation of and the disclosures in this Annual Report and Audited Consolidated Financial Statements and on an ongoing basis.
-The Consolidated Financial Statements for the year ended 30 September 2022 report in accordance with the principles and recommendations of the 2019 AIC Code.
+- Review of the external auditor, covering independence, proposed fees and their plan for the audit of this Annual Report and Audited Consolidated Financial Statements; - Review and approval of the Company's accounting policies; - Discussion and approval of the basis for significant judgements and estimates made in the preparation of this Report; - · Review of the Group's key risks and internal controls; and - Consideration of the Board's adherence to the regulatory guidelines applicable to the Company, both for the preparation of and the disclosures in this Annual Report and Audited Consolidated Financial Statements and on an ongoing basis.
+The Consolidated Financial Statements for the year ended 30 September 2023 report in accordance with the principles and recommendations of the 2019 AIC Code.